Dr. Justin Esarey is an Associate

 in Political Science."
 PS:

-Political Science and Politics, forthcoming. [pdf] [replication file]
+Political Science and Politics (available on First View). [journal] [pdf] [replication file]

 - Esarey, Justin and Andrew Menger.